run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ### Checkpoints

-Run:AI can pause unattended executions, giving your GPU resources to another workload.
-When the time comes, Run:AI will give you back the resources and restore your workload.
+Run:ai can pause unattended executions, giving your GPU resources to another workload.
+When the time comes, Run:ai will give you back the resources and restore your workload.
 Thus, it is a good practice to save your weights at various checkpoints and start a workload from the latest checkpoint (typically between epochs).

 TensorFlow, Pytorch, and others have mechanisms to help save checkpoints (e.g. [https://www.tensorflow.org/guide/checkpoint](https://www.tensorflow.org/guide/checkpoint){target=_blank} for TensorFlow and [https://pytorch.org/tutorials/recipes/recipes/saving_and_loading_a_general_checkpoint.html](https://pytorch.org/tutorials/recipes/recipes/saving_and_loading_a_general_checkpoint.html){target=_blank} for Pytorch).